gregr/dbKanren/README.md

     * and radix sorting

 * high-level relation specification for transforming stream
-  * filepath (prefix), schema, source, key?, attribute orders for tables
-    * key is the optional column referring to a tuple's primary table position
-  * persist run^ results to file (via tabulate?)
-    * (re-)sort according to attribute orders to build each table
-      * build offset tables when any column types are variable-length
-    * reload via define-relation/tables
   * high-level string transformation types: string, number, json, s-expression
     * perform this with Racket computation via `use`
   * flattening of tuple/array (pair, vector) fields, increasing record arity